gopinathsjsu/team-project-renaissance/README.md

 - Created profile page for admin to display all the users in the sytem
 - Updated admin profile page to include options to delete a user account
 - Added UI elements for refund fee for the api to be developed by Priti

+Arpitha:
+- Modified createAccount functionality to add a user record during account creation if the user is not already present
+- Working on deleteAccount implementation

 **5/4/2021**